SrBrahma/Notepad-Plugins/README.md

 ## Some small but useful codes I made for a project of mine.

-### 1) Multiple Replacer - Uses a dictionary text file to replace multiple expressions / words in a text file.
+### 1a) Multiple Replacer - Uses a dictionary text file to replace multiple expressions / words in a text file.

+### 1b) Multiple ReReplacer - The Regex version!

 ### 2) Item Counter - Counts brackets occurrences, and writes the current count inside it.
 Useful for making automated custom lines in a file.
 Supports Hexadecimal, decimal and octal counting.
 You can also set a fixed number for a bracket, and it will be the new index.
 Supports custom prefixes.
 #### Example: